 What we do How does NCF protect my personal To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings. information?
 Our employees may access personal information only when there is an appropriate reason to do so, such as to administer or offer our products and services.
 How does NCF We collect your personal information, for example, when you collect my personal information? open an account or make deposits or withdrawals make a wire transfer or provide account information give us your contact information Why can't I limit Federal law gives you the right to limit only all sharing? sharing for affiliates' everyday business purposes - information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 See below for more on your rights under state law.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 Our affiliates include financial companies such as a broker dealer, investment advisor and federal savings association; and nonfinancial companies such as a general purpose corporation.
 Nonaffiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.
 NCF does not share with nonaffiliates so they can market to you.
-Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. ■ NCF does not jointly market.
-Other important in nformation
+Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
+NCF does not jointly market.
+Other important ir nformation The information pr additional limits or will automatically l actices we have described above comply with federal law.
+Vermont and California laws place a sharing information about their residents.
+If you are a Vermont or California resident, we imit the disclosure of your information to affiliated and nonaffiliated third parties as required by applicable law or regulation.